Orangutan: Personhood

-In June 2008, Spain would become the first country to recognise the rights of some non-human great apes, based on the guidelines of the Great Ape Project, which are that chimpanzees, bonobos, orangutans, and gorillas not to be used for animal experiments.
+In June 2008, Spain would become the first country to recognise the rights of some non-human great apes, based on the guidelines of the Great Ape Project, which are that chimpanzees, bonobos, orangutans, and gorillas are not to be used for animal experiments.
 In December 2014, a court in Argentina ruled that an orangutan named Sandra at the Buenos Aires Zoo must be moved to a sanctuary in Brazil to provide her "partial or controlled freedom".
 Animal rights groups like Great Ape Project Argentina argued the ruling should apply to all species in captivity, and legal specialists from the Argentina's Federal Chamber of Criminal Cassatio considered the ruling applicable only to non-human hominids.

 Orangutans and humans

 Orangutans were known to the native people of Sumatra and Borneo for millennia.
 The apes are known as maias in Sarawak and mawas in other parts of Borneo and in Sumatra.
 While some communities hunted them for food and decoration, others placed taboos on such practices.
 In central Borneo, some traditional folk beliefs consider it bad luck to look an orangutan in the face.
 Some folk tales involve orangutans mating with and kidnapping humans.
 There are even stories of hunters being captured by female orangutans.

 Europeans became aware of the existence of the orangutan in the 17th century.
 Explorers in Borneo hunted them extensively during the 19th century.
-In 1779, Dutch anatomist Petrus Camper, who observed the animals and dissected some specimens, give the first scientific description of the orangutan.
+In 1779, Dutch anatomist Petrus Camper, who observed the animals and dissected some specimens, gave the first scientific description of the orangutan.
 Camper mistakenly thought that flanged and unflanged male orangutans were different species, a misconception corrected after his death.

-Little was known about orangutan behaviour until the field studies of Birutė Galdikas, who became a leading authority on the apes.
+Little was known about orangutan behaviour until the field studies of Biruté Galdikas, who became a leading authority on the apes.
 When she arrived in Borneo in 1971, Galdikas settled into a primitive bark-and-thatch hut at a site she dubbed Camp Leakey, in Tanjung Puting.
 She studied orangutans for the next four years and developed her PhD thesis for UCLA.
 Galdikas became an outspoken advocate for orangutans and the preservation of their rainforest habitat, which is rapidly being devastated by loggers, palm oil plantations, gold miners, and unnatural forest fires.
 Along with Jane Goodall and Dian Fossey, Galdikas is considered to be one of Leakey's Angels, named after anthropologist Louis Leakey.